jennmez/changelog/README.md

 - :computer: In Progess: Small React project to brush up on using class components and state changes.
 Need to add in error handling, loading progress and duplicate users to complete.
 - :computer: Tandem Apprencticeship coding application.
 Making a trivia game!
 - :clap: Complete: Did a short tutorial on AdobeXD and made a low fidelty prototype!
+- :school_satchel: In Progress: Test-Driven Development in React [workshop](https://app.pluralsight.com/library/courses/test-driven-development-react/table-of-contents).
+Trying to further solidify testing with Jest in a React application.
+It's difficult, but hoping to walk away with the ability to implement in my trivia game.

 ### Week of Mon, 10/19:

-- :school_satchel: In Progress: Using Jest for the first time, working through tutorial.
+- :clap: Using Jest for the first time, working through tutorial.
 Level Up JavaScript Testing [workshop](https://www.youtube.com/watch?v=D9DdY2WmM-s)
 - :clap: Complete: Brushing up on tradeoffs using the React Library vs. Vue/Angular/Ember [frameworks](https://app.pluralsight.com/library/courses/react-big-picture/table-of-contents)

 ### Week of Mon, 10/12: